Deer Management Program

 Sites identified with an (*) are located within the Ithaca Deer

 Management Focus Area (DMFA).
-For more information, see the first "News and Updates for 2013" item below.
+For more information, see the first "News and Updates" item below.

 Sites identified with an (%)

-are restricted to archery only hunting.
+are restricted to archery and crossbow only hunting.
 Unless otherwise noted, all

-listed sites are open to both archery and firearm hunting
+listed sites are open to archery, crossbow, and firearm hunting

 Sites identified with a (#)